Emory-HITI/Niffler/src/cold-extraction/README.md

 First, place the csv file adhering to the correct formats in a folder.

+Please make a CSV (not xlsx).

+Each C-MOVE extraction should be represented by a separate line.

+Please make sure to use EMPI and not MRN or Institution-specific patient identifiers.

 Please include a header for the csv, such as "EMPI,Accession", as otherwise the first line will be ignored.

+Usual fields that Niffler supports by default: AccessionNumber, AccessionNumber and EMPI, EMPI and a date (indicate whether StudyDate or AcquisitionDate).

 The format examples:
 [1]